 Top 5 Reasons to Become a Data Scientist

 Looking to get into data science?
 DiscoverDataScience.org recommends it as a lucrative, in-demand, and securely growing field but as you’ll discover, all the top resources and experts are unanimous in this projection.
 In fact, according to Glassdoor, data scientists have ranked as the “number one job in America” in four of the past five years, still ranking third in the last year.
 Harvard Business Review describes data science as “the sexiest job of the 21st Century.”
-Move over, rock stars and supermodels.
+Move over rock stars and supermodels and enter data scientists!

 So what is it that makes data science such a scorching hot field to get into?
 As an introduction to a long list of rewarding reasons, let’s focus on what research has identified as the top five: